 Anyone who wants to grab attention from afar, promote a new product, provide a quick reference, or demonstrate a quick visual in an instructional setting can benefit from large format printing, often referred to as wide format printing.
 Using this technology, community groups and organizations can create banners announcing events.
 Artists can produce art and photography for art exhibits.
 Stores and restaurants can advertise special promotions with window decals and signage.
 Hospitals, schools, and museums can guide visitors with wayfinding graphics.
-The list of styles and materials is nearly endless.Indeed, this specialized process is much more than large-format banner printing; common products in large format printing include:
+The list of styles and materials is nearly endless.Indeed, this specialized process is much more than large-format banner printing; common products in large format printing / large scale printing include:

 Large format printing or large scale printing refers to print materials that are too large to be printed on regular commercial printers.
 This process requires the use of specialized technology and production equipment that can manage larger than-normal print dimensions while still maintaining resolution and clarity.
 While standard commercial printers can typically handle up to 14-inch wide products when digitally printing, large-format printers can manage materials from 24 inches to 16 feet in width by almost any length.

 Large-format printers can handle a wide variety of materials, called substrates, which include paper, vinyl, glass, aluminum, fabric, styrene, canvas, foam-centered materials, wood, and textiles, to name a few.
 Due to the large number of variables that can go into substrate selection, customers should talk to their large format printing service to determine what material would be best for a particular project.
 Some of these variables are:

 Whether the product will be used in an indoor or outdoor setting can determine the type of substrate to be used.
 While indoor products can easily be printed on paper or other less durable substrates, an outdoor product will need to be able to stand up to precipitation, wind, and humidity.